llamanator-project/llamanator/deploy/llamanator-bash/README.md

     - To install without the Proxy run: `sudo ./install_no_prox.sh`
 8. Once complete, open the `./llamanator-links.txt` file to access your services

+*NOTE ABOUT MACOS*: In some services, the `127.0.0.1` and `localhost` may not work.
+You may need to use the IP address of your machine to access the services.

 ## .env File Options